 - The first consideration is related to the Flash write function and you should read and understand all about it in the CL manual.
 Specifically pay strong attention to the recommendations about the fresh battery state before performing any flash-write operation. - The second one is that YWALL will pick certain hard-coded FLASH locations as destination for the backup, so both 4k blocks 0x1FE and 0x1FF will be ERASED by YFERASE.
 Note that earlier versions of CLUTILS used sector 0x0D8-0x0DF instead.
 This was moved to the current location to avoid erasing other ROMs, added to that sector with V3 revision of the CL board.
-Therefore revisions V3/V4 of the CL board are required. - Then there's the question about having to run the programs from RAM for the flashwrite/read to work.
-One could assume that YFNP is already there but it's much better to make sure that's the case by making a copy on the fly and plugging it to the MMU under program control.
-Such copy goes to RAM block 0x805, the Y-Buffer area - overwriting anything you may have in there previously.
-This is especially relevant when using the RAM copy of the IMDB, so make sure that's not the case. - Note that POWERCL module may reside in Flash during the process, even if the FOCAL program calls upon YFWR as the "from-RAM-only" restriction only applies to YFNS. - Finally, after the backup copy is made YWALL resets the MMU settings plugging the flash copy of YFNP back in.
-Note that these functions make no assumption on which page YFNP is initially plugged in, and will restore it to the same page after completion.
+Therefore revisions V3/V4 of the CL board are required. - With regards to having to run the programs from RAM for the flash-write/read to work.- As of revision 2A of YFNX this requirement is entirely removed, therefore you can ignore this point completely. - Note that POWERCL module may reside in Flash during the process, even if the FOCAL program calls upon YFWR as the "from-RAM-only" restriction only applies to YFNS. - Finally, after the backup copy is made YWALL resets the MMU settings plugging the flash copy of YFNX back in.
+Note that these functions make no assumption on which page YFNX is initially plugged in, and will restore it to the same page after completion.
 This means it's compatible with any MMU port setting for YFNS at least one thing not to worry about.